East Gallatin River

 The East Gallatin River flows 42 mi in a northwesterly direction through the Gallatin valley, Gallatin County, Montana.
 Rising from the confluence of Rocky Creek and several other small streams, the East Gallatin begins about one mile (1.6 km) east of downtown Bozeman, Montana.
 The river joins the main stem of the Gallatin River 2.3 mi north of Manhattan, Montana.
-Throughout its course, the river traverses mostly valley floor ranch and farm land with typical summer flows of approximately 50 cuft/s.
+Throughout its course, the river traverses mostly valley floor ranch and farmland with typical summer flows of approximately 50 cuft/s.

 Angling the East Gallatin

-The East Gallatin river is a popular trout fishing stream and holds good populations of rainbow and brown trout as well as mountain whitefish.
-Access is limited to country road crossings and two public assess sites maintained by the Montana Fish, Wildlife and Parks department.
+The East Gallatin River is a popular trout fishing stream and holds good populations of rainbow and brown trout as well as mountain whitefish.
+Access is limited to country road crossings, and two public assess sites maintained by the Montana Fish, Wildlife and Parks department.
 Numerous spring creeks, most notably Ben Hart and Thompson, feed the East Gallatin throughout its course and provide excellent trout fishing as well.